 I earned my doctorate in the department of English at New York University in 2009 where I wrote a dissertation on nineteenth-century American anti-slavery literature and early photography.
 While at NYU, I was awarded a Dean's Dissertation Completion Fellowship for 2008-2009, and I joined the Humanities Initiative that year as an Honorary Fellow.
 Following graduation, I joined the faculty of the Division of English in the School of Humanities and Social Science at Nanyang Technological University in Singapore, where I spent three exciting and fruitful years.

-My current book project Poster Child illuminates the influence of photography in the campaign to abolish slavery in the US by focusing on a daguerreotype of a seven-year-old girl named Mary.
+My first book Girl in Black and White: the story of Mary Mildred Williams (Norton 2019) illuminates the influence of photography in the campaign to abolish slavery in the US by focusing on a daguerreotype of a seven-year-old girl named Mary.
 Mary spent her first three months of freedom, from February to April 1855, as America’s first poster child.
-Her image passed hand-to-hand through the Capitol, she was described in dozens of newspapers, and she joined Solomon Northrup on the lecture circuit "as an illustration of Slavery."
+Her image passed hand-to-hand through the Capitol, she was described in dozens of newspapers, and she joined Solomon Northup on the lecture circuit "as an illustration of Slavery."
 Senator Charles Sumner calls Mary "another Ida May" after the white heroine of the bestselling anti-slavery romance, Ida May.

 With Broadview Press, I brought Ida May: A Story of Things Actual and Possible (1854) by Mary Hayden Green Pike, the antislavery romance that occasioned Sumner’s interest in Mary, back into print in 2017.